 But how they are hired is also essential.
 A Gallup study found only 12% of employees found their company onboarding process good.
 The lack of a good onboarding process has been reported to result in feelings of disengagement within 3 months, which prevents the formation of an emotional bond between the employee and the company — this connection can make or break retention.
 A positive hiring environment is beneficial to all parties involved; the employer knows they will have a committed employee and the employee will be enthusiastic about their work environment.

 New hires want to know they will be happy in their workplace and to know the organization stands for the same ideals they do.
 Studies have shown millennials are 25 times more likely to stay long-term at a workplace they believe in, which in turn minimizes company turnover costs.
 For example, 71% of millennials who strongly believe they know what their organization stands for and what makes it different from its competitors say they plan to be with their company for at least one year.
 This suggests a positive company culture in which employees find valuable aids employee retention for at least the first year.
-Check out what we do at Notiv to create a great working environment and team culture.

 Training and Advancement